 Kristi works with landowners and partners around the region to care for the organization’s conserved lands.
 She loves to explore, bird, and botanize the region accompanied by her red dog.
-She’s the President of the Siskiyou Chapter of the Native Plant Society of Oregon, a board member with Siskiyou Field Institute, and a neighborhood coordinator with Talent Food Project.
+She’s the President of the Siskiyou Chapter of the Native Plant Society of Oregon, teaches classes at the Siskiyou Field Institute, and a neighborhood coordinator with Talent Food Project.

 Paul Belson, Conservation Project Manager